A girl in hijab will be country’s PM one day: Owaisi | Education

 A girl wearing Hijab will become the prime minister of the country one day, AIMIM chief Asaduddin Owaisi has said amid the controversy over Muslim women's headscarves.

 ''If a girl decides to wear Hijab and asks her parents to do so and when her parents allow her to wear it, who can stop her from wearing it?
-We will see it, Inshaallah.
-Owaisi is heard saying in a 43-second video of his address in an election rally.
-"The girls will wear hijab, will wear Niqab and go to colleges and become doctors, collectors, SDMs and businessmen,'' Owaisi was heard saying in the video, shared on his Twitter handle.
+We shall see, Inshallah,'' Owaisi is heard saying in a 43-second video of his address in an election rally.
+"The girls will wear hijab, will wear Niqab and go to colleges and become doctors, collectors, SDMs and businessmen,'' Owaisi said in the video, shared on his Twitter handle.

 ''You all keep in mind, perhaps when I am not alive, a girl wearing a hijab will become the prime minister of this country one day," he added.